 Real Estate Suggestions

-Explore real estate crowdsourcing opportunities.
-If you don’t have the downpayment to buy a property, don’t want to deal with the hassle of managing real estate, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.
+If you don't have the downpayment to buy a property, don't want to deal with the hassle of managing real estate, or don't want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.
 Fundrise has diversified private eREITs.
+The minimum investment amount is only $10.

 For individual deals, check out CrowdStreet.
 CrowdStreet focuses on 18-hour cities where valuations are lower and cap rates are higher.
-Both platforms are free to sign up and explore.
+CrowdStreet connects you with some of the top sponsors, but you must still carefully reviewing each sponsor and deal to create your select portfolio.

 Protest the value of your commercial property annually.
 Yes, protest each and every year.
 Even if the value did not change, protest the value.
 The assessor’s values are based on the cost approach, the least reliable method of appraisal.
 You can protest both excessive value and unequal value each year.